 I was saved by grace 30 years ago and attend a non-denominational Christian church in Boise.

 I have a super sweet dog named Cookie that is a border collie/corgi cross.
-She’s a great companion while I work at home alone and definitely reduces my stress.
+She’s a great companion while I work at home alone.

-My hobbies are baking and collecting cookbooks and recipes.
+My hobbies have always been baking and collecting cookbooks and recipes.
 And shopping – I’ve always loved shopping!

 I’ve always loved baking, starting with my first cooking class in 7th grade.
-I’ve been reading and learning from cooking magazines, blogs, America’s Test Kitchen tv programs, and cooking classes and finally can say I feel comfortable and more confident in the kitchen.
-I never accept a so-so recipe; I prefer to keep trying until I find the absolute BEST of each recipe.
-I hope some of my favorite recipes will become your family’s favorites as well.
+My whole adult life I’ve been reading and learning from cooking magazines, blogs, America’s Test Kitchen tv programs, and attending cooking classes so that I can feel comfortable and more confident in the kitchen.

 I was diagnosed in 2010 with Celiac Disease.
 Telling someone that loves baking and has a serious sweet tooth for cookies and cupcakes, that they can no longer consume gluten is just, well… mean!
 I was determined to learn how to bake gluten-free and make foods so delicious no one would know they were gluten-free.
 I had a fellow celiac baker take me under her wing, teach me the basics, and get me started by recommending great products.